xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+Q:	What lies on the bottom of the ocean and twitches?
-		-- Shakespeare
+A:	A nervous wreck.